andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/nesting-and-overflow.md

 The `overflow` property isn’t directly related to flexbox, but it is required for most layouts created with flex. `overflow` specifies the behavior of child containers when they don’t fit into the container.

-By default, when a child container is larger than its parent, it remains visible, and with backgrounds applied you can see how it goes outside the parent’s boundaries:
+By default, when a child container is larger than its parent, it remains visible.Wwith backgrounds applied, you can see how the child goes beyond the parent’s boundaries:

 ```html {2,6}
 <div style="width: 80px;